 While the above exclaims might seem like some pretty bold statements, I assure you - it’s actually quite simple when you get down to figuring things out.
-Still, once again - in order to learn web development successfully, you’ll have sit down, to take some time and decide on a few things in advance.
+Still, once again - in order to learn web development successfully, you’ll have to sit down, take some time, and decide on a few things in advance.

 - 1. Why Learn How to Become a Web Developer?

 - 2. Learning Web Development - A 5-Step Process